Thomas Isherwood: Club career

 Isherwood began his youth career with Fruängens IFm and his senior career with Brommapojkarna, making one appearance in the Swedish Cup in 2014.
 He moved to Germany to play for Bayern Munich in July 2015, and made senior appearances in the Regionalliga with Bayern's second team.

 In 2015 he was linked with English club Manchester City.
 In April 2018 he was linked with a transfer to Scottish club Celtic, and he also trialled with Scottish club Rangers at the end of the 2017–18 season.

-In June 2018 he signed a two-year contract with English Bradford City.
+In June 2018, he signed a two-year contract with English club Bradford City.
 He said the club's youth player development appealed to him.
 In January 2019 he was linked with a transfer away from the club, back to Sweden.
 He later left the club by mutual consent.
 Later that month he signed for Swedish club Östersund.

 In January 2021, he signed for 2.
 Bundesliga side Darmstadt 98 for an undisclosed fee on a contract until 2024.
 On 12 May 2024, the club announced that Isherwood would be one of several players who would leave the club at the end of the 2023–24 season.

 On 26 August 2024, Isherwood signed a contract with AIK until 30 June 2025.
 On 6 November 2025, AIK announced that Isherwood would leave the club when his contract ends on 31 December 2025.

+On 6 January 2026, Isherwood signed a three-year contract with Elfsborg.